Zchandev/4chan-ios-mobile-app-iChan/README.md

-# iChan: Mobile Application for iOS and Android (still updating in 2024)
+# iChan: Mobile Application for iOS (still updating in 2024)

 Open source cross-platform client for popular imageboards: 4chan.org and 2ch.hk